 The Cons of DIY in Home Renovations

-DIY’ing your full home renovation is tempting…but should you really do it?
-Here, Sweeten lays out the cons of DIY for home renovations.
+Doing a home renovation yourself is tempting.
+Here, Sweeten lays out the cons of a DIY renovation.

-This is a do-it-yourself, do-it-all maker culture.
-Fueled by enough YouTube videos, a homeowner can feel emboldened to take on anything—even a DIY home renovation.
+Fueled by enough YouTube videos, a homeowner can feel emboldened to take on anything—even a DIY renovation.

 It’s natural to be undecided about whether you want to do that full home renovation by yourself or hire professionals.
 Doing it yourself can mean acting as your own project manager, or it can mean doing it all by hand (completely or partially.)
 In any case, the prospect of cost savings is what tempts most renovators.